MLB Network Personalities

 Over his pitching career, Darling collected 136 wins with a 3.87 ERA and won the World Series with the Mets in 1986.
 Darling also won 17 games for the 1988 NL East champion Mets and was the first Mets pitcher to be awarded the Gold Glove Award in 1989.
 Darling began his MLB career with the Mets (1983-1991) and spent time with the Montreal Expos (1991) and Oakland Athletics (1991-1995).

 Mark DeRosa, a 16-year Major League veteran, is an analyst appearing across MLB Network's programming.
 During the regular season, DeRosa co-hosts MLB Network's weekday morning show MLB Central alongside Robert Flores and Lauren Shehadi.
 MLB Central features extensive on-field highlights, context on the latest news and interviews with guests, celebrities and insiders from around the league.
 DeRosa initially served as a guest analyst on MLB Network during the 2011 and 2013 Postseasons, and joined MLB Network in November of 2013.
-He also appears on the Spring Training series 30 Clubs in 30 Days, as well as the kids-focused weekly interview and demonstration show Play Ball.
+He also appears on the Spring Training series 30 Clubs in 30 Days.

 Known for his versatility, DeRosa played six different positions and batted .268 with 100 home runs and 494 RBI in his career.
 DeRosa batted .358 with 10 RBIs in 22 career Postseason games and was a member of the 2010 World Series champion San Francisco Giants.
 DeRosa spent the first seven seasons of his career with the Atlanta Braves (1998-2004) before joining the Texas Rangers (2005-2006), Chicago Cubs (2007-2008), Cleveland Indians (2009), St. Louis Cardinals (2009), Giants (2010-2011), Washington Nationals (2012) and Toronto Blue Jays (2013).